 Home » What is Resilience?

 To achieve enhanced resilience in the built environment, land trusts and conservation partners are working to ensure healthy and intact natural areas.
 When these areas coexist with the built environment, they are often known as “green infrastructure.”
-These areas can protect communities and the environments they depend on from impacts such as storm surge and flooding – benefits which are often referred to as “ecosystem services.”
+These areas can protect communities and the environments they depend on from climate impacts such as storm surge and flooding – benefits which are often referred to as “ecosystem services.”

 How resilience is achieved varies, but in general, incorporating principles of “Smart Growth” and Strategic Conservation Planning into land management planning can support resilience objectives.
 To sustain and amplify storm and sea level rise protection benefits in coastal areas, land managers are working to identify and protect healthy natural ecosystems, as well as restore and enhance impacted systems to increase their resilience to change.
 Increasingly, green infrastructure protection, restoration, and enhancement strategies are being emphasized as land management tools to support resiliency in the built environment by leveraging natural ecosystem services.